 Your company should designate a high-ranking Compliance Officer with authority and resources to manage the compliance program on a day-to-day basis.
 This person (or group of people/committee) must have direct lines of access to executives and the Board of Directors (if applicable).
 This is often someone with legal experience and may work closely with Human Resources professionals.
 The work of your Compliance Officer can be supported and supplemented by a Compliance Committee or working group convened to oversee the implementation and management of the program.

 3. Education & Training

-Properly training officers, outside directors, employees and business partners regarding the relevant laws, regulations, corporate policies and prohibited conduct is important to ensure everyone is aware and understands the rules.
-The U.S. Department of Justice has stated its expectations on effectiveness of training is measured by: who the company trains, how the training is conducted, and how often training occurs.
+Properly training officers, outside directors, employees, and business partners regarding the relevant laws, regulations, corporate policies and prohibited conduct is important to ensure everyone is aware of and understands the rules.
+The U.S. Department of Justice has stated its expectations on the effectiveness of training is measured by: who the company trains, how the training is conducted, and how often training occurs.
 Note that live, in-person training is always preferable.

 Every company must have a mechanism in place to capture and store a variety of reportable events or incidents, and channel those concerns to the Compliance Officer/Compliance Committee for handling.
 It is important for the reporting employee to have the option to remain anonymous.
 This can be offered in a variety of ways, often by engaging a third-party vendor.
 Secure, confidential, and timely handling is what is important here.